 As a parent or carer of a disabled child, there will be times when you need extra help.
-You may feel isolated, exhausted from the physical demands of parenting, or struggling to cope with a range of challenging emotions.
+You may feel alone, exhausted from the physical demands or struggling to cope with a range of challenging emotions.

 Getting the right help at the right time is important.
 That help can be from professionals or specialist services.
 It can be from family or friends, which is often the most practical support you can get in a crisis.